canetizen/itu-cmpe-undergrad/README.md

 # Istanbul Technical University (ITU) Course Materials

-This repository contains solutions to the projects, assignments, and exams of the courses I have taken at Istanbul Technical University (ITU) between the years 2021-2025.
-The solutions are personally implemented by me.
-The testing of the code necessitates the use of a utility named Calico.<br>
+This repository contains materials from the courses I took during my undergraduate studies in the Department of Computer Engineering at Istanbul Technical University between 2021-2025.
+The repository may includes materials from other sources such as other GitHub repositories, and Not Kutusu.
+Source codes and written solutions that are not part of previous years (not located in the "Previous/Past .." folders) belong to me unless otherwise stated.
+The testing of some assignments is conducted using the Calico tool.
+You can find the documentation for Calico below.<br>
 <br>
 <a href="https://calico.readthedocs.io/en/latest/">Calico Documentation</a><br>
 <br>